ISCDtoolbox/Commons/README.md

 ```
 to install the Commons library on your computer

-Important remark: by typing "make install" in a prompt command, the Commons library will be installed by default in a lib/iscd/ subdirectory of your Home directory (type "echo ${HOME}" in a prompt command to get the full absolute path of your Home directory).
+Important remark: by typing "make install" in a prompt command, the Commons library will be installed by default in a lib/iscd/ subdirectory of your home directory (type "echo ${HOME}" in a prompt command to get the full absolute path of your Home directory).

-Similarly, the (public) headers files related to the Commons library will be installed by default in a include/iscd/Commons/ subdirectory of your Home directory.
+Similarly, the public header files related to the Commons library will be installed by default in a include/iscd/Commons/ subdirectory of your home directory.

-If one wants to change the installation paths for the Commons library and associated (public) header files, one has to modify the CMakeLists.txt file and replace in the lines
+If one wants to change the installation paths for the Commons library and associated public header files, one has to modify the CMakeLists.txt file located in the Commons/ directory, and correct the lines
 ```
 # Set the installation properties of the Commons library
 install(TARGETS Commons LIBRARY DESTINATION "$ENV{HOME}/lib/iscd")